-- 1. Advance the region's desired outcomes and local, regional and state efforts to implement the 2040 Growth Concept and 2018 RTP. - 2.
+- 1. Advance the region's desired outcomes and local, regional and state efforts to implement the 2040 Growth Concept and 2018 RTP policy goals for advancing equity, mitigating climate change, improving safety and managing congestion. - 2.
 Support implementation of the region's Climate Smart Strategy, the Statewide Transportation Strategy for Reducing Greenhouse Gas Emissions and related policies. - 3.
-Address growing motor vehicle congestion in the region and its impacts on statewide travel as well as transit, freight and other modes of travel. - 4.
-Develop a holistic alternative mobility policy and associated measures, targets, and methods for the Portland region that focuses on system completeness for all modes to serve planned land uses.
+Provide a clear policy basis for management of and investment in the throughway1 and arterial system to better manage growing motor vehicle congestion in the region in order to maintain interstate and statewide mobility on the throughway system while providing for intra-regional mobility and access by transit, freight and other modes of travel on the arterial roadway system and other modal networks. - 4.
+Develop a holistic alternative mobility policy and associated measures, targets, and methods for the Portland region that focuses on system completeness for all modes and system and demand management activities to serve planned land uses.
 The updated policy will: - a.
 Clearly and transparently define and communicate mobility expectations for multiple modes, users and time periods, and provide clear targets for local, regional and state decision-making. - b.
-Address all modes of transportation in the context of planned land uses. - c.
-Be innovative and advance state of the art practices related to measuring multimodal mobility. - d.
-Help decision-makers make decisions that advance multiple policy objectives. - e.
-Address the diverse mobility needs of both people and goods movement. - f.
-Balance mobility objectives with other adopted state, regional and community policy objectives, especially policy objectives for land use, affordable housing, safety, equity, climate change and economic prosperity.
-1 - g.
-Distinguish between throughway 2 and arterial performance and take into account both state and regional functional classifications for all modes and planned land uses. - h.
-Consider system completeness and facility performance for all modes to serve planned land uses as well as potential financial, environmental and community impacts of the policy, including impacts of the policy on traditionally underserved communities and public health. - i.
-Recognize that mobility into and through the Portland region affects both residents across the region and users across the state, from freight and economic perspectives, as well as access to health care, universities, entertainment and other destinations of statewide importance. - j.
-Be financially achievable. - k.
-Be broadly understood and supported by federal, state, regional and local governments, practitioners and other stakeholders and decision-makers, including JPACT, the Metro Council and the Oregon Transportation Commission. - I. Be legally defensible for implementing jurisdictions. - m.
-Be applicable and useful at the system plan, mobility corridor and plan amendment scales.
+Provide mobility equitably and help eliminate disparities historically marginalized communities2 face in meeting their travel needs. - c.
+Address all modes of transportation in the context of planned land uses. - d.
+Be innovative and advance state of the art practices related to measuring multimodal mobility. - e.
+Use transportation system and demand management to support meeting mobility needs. - f.
+Help decision-makers make decisions that advance multiple policy objectives. - g.
+Address the diverse mobility needs of both people and goods movement. - h.
+Balance mobility objectives with other adopted state, regional and community policy objectives, especially policy objectives for land use, affordable housing, safety, equity, climate change and economic prosperity.3 - i.
+Distinguish between throughway and arterial performance and take into account both state and regional functional classifications for all modes and planned land uses. - j.
+Evaluate system completeness and facility performance for all modes to serve planned land uses as well as potential financial, environmental, greenhouse gas and community impacts of the policy, including impacts of the policy on traditionally underserved communities and public health. - k.
+Recognize that mobility into and through the Portland region affects both residents across the region and users across the state, from freight and economic perspectives, as well as access to health care, universities, entertainment and other destinations of regional and statewide importance. - I. Be financially achievable.